Sindisil/lned/line_input/dev_docs/design.md

 ### States and transitions

-To manage the various history actions, LineReader may be in one of several states.
+To manage the various history actions, InputEditor may be in one of several states.
 These states may or may not need to be explicitly tracked, since the current state may be inferrable from history_iter, edited_history, and edited_input.